Harriet Miers: Resignation and departure from the White House

-Joshua B. Bolten, upon becoming President Bush's chief of staff in April 2006, pressed for Miers's resignation, but Bush rejected the idea.
-After the 2006 elections, when Democrats won a majority of both chambers of Congress, Bolten asked again for her departure, arguing that the president needed an aggressive lawyer and increased staff for the Office of Legal Counsel to fend off congressional inquiries and subpoenas.
-The second effort succeeded; Miers announced her resignation January 4, 2007 and left January 31, 2007.
-In April 2007, Miers rejoined her previous firm, Locke Liddell & Sapp (now Locke Lord), and became a partner in its litigation and public policy group.
+Upon becoming Bush's chief of staff in April 2006, Joshua Bolten pressed for Miers's resignation, but Bush rejected the idea.
+After the 2006 elections, when Democrats won a majority in both chambers of Congress, Bolten again asked for her departure, arguing that Bush needed an aggressive lawyer and increased staff for the Office of Legal Counsel to fend off congressional inquiries and subpoenas.
+This effort succeeded; Miers announced her resignation on January 4, 2007, and left on January 31.
+In April 2007, Miers rejoined her previous firm, Locke Liddell & Sapp (later Locke Lord), and became a partner in its litigation and public policy group.